microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ![Creating a chart for Percentage CPU metric of the Virtual Machine Scale Set](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image32_2.png)

-In the end (after you run all the stress tests the dashboards should look like this):
+In the end after you run all the stress tests the dashboards, should look like this:

 ![View of the properly configured Azure Dashboard](../Images/01-04-Sample-dashboard.png)